Which Social Media Platform is Best for Your Small Business?

 Building and maintaining a social media presence for your company takes time, but it can have a substantial impact on your business.
-Custom, quality social media content can help you increase brand awareness, stand out from your competition, and drive leads to your website, among other benefits.
+Custom, quality Social Media Marketing can help you increase brand awareness, stand out from your competition, and drive leads to your website, among other benefits.
 But to get the best results on social media, you have to reach and interact with your target audience.
 Do you know where to find them?

 Facebook, Twitter, Linkedin, Instagram, Pinterest – there are many different social media channels that provide opportunities for businesses to build brand recognition and connect with potential and existing customers.
 However, your ideal clientele is likely to be more active on one or two platforms than spread out evenly across all of them.
 Why post to Instagram every week if most of your target audience is on Facebook?
 Plus, if you’ve spent any time on social media, you understand it can be a time suck.
 When you’re busy running a business, you may not have time to maintain an active presence on Facebook, let alone several other social media outlets.

 If you’re trying to decide which social media platform is best for your small business, you’ll need to have an understanding of your audience, along with social media demographics (the audiences common on each platform).
 Here are some helpful stats and tips on the most popular social media platforms.

 - Facebook is the oldest and most-used social media platform, with 1.62 billion daily active users and 2.44 billion active users, according to Hootsuite.
 Because Facebook is so established, many consumers expect legitimate companies to have an active Facebook page.

 - People of all ages, genders, and other demographics use Facebook regularly, which includes 69% of U.S. adults.
 In the U.S., 18-29-year-olds are the largest group on Facebook, with 79% of the age demographic, Hootsuite says, and there more women (75%) using it than men (63%).